Pace Gallery: Other activities

+Pace Verso

+In November 2021, Pace launched their custom-built NFT platform with drops from Lucas Samaras's XYZ series.

 Pace Wildenstein

-From 1993 to 2010, Pace operated jointly with Wildenstein & Co., a gallery specializing in old master painting, as PaceWildenstein.
+From 1993 to 2010, Pace operated jointly with Wildenstein & Co., a gallery specializing in old master paintings, as PaceWildenstein.
 In 1993, after sales had slowed following the art-market crash of 1990, Arne Glimcher agreed to take up Daniel Wildenstein's long-standing merger offer; by 2010, the Glimcher family paid $100 million to buy back the Wildensteins' 49 percent share in Pace's assets, including an inventory of several thousand paintings.

 Pace/MacGill

 Pace is a partner in the Pace/MacGill, which specializes in photographs and is run by Peter MacGill.
-From 1983 until 2019, Pace/MacGill maintained its standalone space at 32 East 57th Street before consolidating with Pace’s headquarters at 540 West 25th Street.
+From 1983 until 2019, Pace/MacGill maintained its standalone space at 32 East 57th Street before consolidating with Pace's headquarters at 540 West 25th Street.

+Pace Prints

+Founded in 1968, Pace Prints (Pace Editions, Inc.) on East 57th Street was sold in 2024.
+Pace Prints operated Pace African & Oceanic Art (formerly Pace Primitive) between 1971 and 2024; it was first located in New York’s Upper East Side neighborhood before moving moved to a Chelsea location in 2022.

 Publishing

-Over the course of its first 50 years, Pace was involved in releasing some 450 catalogues for its shows and artists.
-In January 2009, PaceWildenstein announced plans for an independent publishing company called Artifex press, dedicated to the creation of online artists' catalogues raisonnés.
-In 2015, the company launched a unit specifically for digital catalogues raisonnés.
+Over the course of its first 50 years, Pace was involved in releasing some 450 catalogs for its shows and artists.
+In January 2009, PaceWildenstein announced plans for an independent publishing company called Artifex Press, dedicated to creating online artists' catalogs raisonnés.
+In 2015, the company launched a unit specifically for digital catalogs raisonnés.